vatesfr/xen-orchestra/doc/documentation.md

 #### Console

-Xen Orchestra allow to access a console from the web.
+Xen Orchestra allows console access from the web.
 For that, we use the NoVNC project.
 Check the troubleshooting section if you have any problem for display it (it relies on a direct network connection, but it will be fixed soon).

 #### Edit VM characteristics